Network Configuration¶

 If you control your own router and know what a static route is, you can put GenMaster on 192.168.1.0/24 and GenSlave on 192.168.2.0/24 and add routing entries on your router so the two subnets reach each other directly.
 Both subnets are RFC 1918 (private), so this works without NAT or a VPN.

 This is not the recommended path.
 If the terms "static route," "next-hop," or "RFC 1918" aren't familiar, ignore this option and either put both Pis on the same subnet or use Tailscale.
-The configuration UI will warn you about cross-subnet setups — the warning is overridable, but only override it if you genuinely know how packets get from one subnet to the other on your network.

 Always use a literal IP, never a hostname¶